-Here are our Librarian’s suggestions for great reads for spring 2 term.
+Here are our Librarian’s suggestions for great reads for September.

 Please note ages stated are a guide only.

 The Very Hungry Caterpillar 2-5

 Celebrating 25 years!
 I had to mention this amazing book.
 Still loved, a classic with a deceptively simplehopeful story.
 Follows a caterpillar’s strange diet as it changes into a butterfly.

 Cat In A Box 3-6

 Looks at all the important things a cat has to do throughout the day from a cat’s point of view.

 New from the author of How to be a Dog and Messy Molly.

 Entertaining tale with witty detail in the illustrations and a wickedly amusing ending makes this a terrific read.
 A sneaky rat keeps on stealing a cat’s food until the cat has enough and gets his own back on the rat.